eclipse-thingweb/node-wot/README.md

 ### As a Docker image

-Alternatively, Node-wot can be built as a Docker image with the `Dockerfile`.
+Alternatively, node-wot can be built as a Docker image with the `Dockerfile`.

 Clone the repository:
 ```